Honest Abe Log Homes’ Livingston Plan was Modified to Create Family’s Log Cabin Forever Home

 Front porch steps are fashioned with rocks Tim and friends dismantled from the chimney of a house built by Holly’s great, great grandfather Alexander Ogletree and also occupied by her grandfather and father.

 “It is so neat to bring that piece of history to our log cabin,” Holly said.
-“That will be six generations, counting my children, of family that has enjoyed those old chimney rocks.”
+“That will be six generations, counting my children, of family who have enjoyed those old chimney rocks.”

 A framed portrait of the Livingston, Tennessee, home is exhibited in the Oakley’s hallway.